 The Beechworth Chain Gang maintain both the Beechworth Mountain Bike Park, and the Flametrees trail, which is located about 5km out of town alongside the Murray-to-Mountains rail trail.
-Info on both trails is below, and for the latest maps click here.
+For trail maps click here.
+Trail maps are also available on TrailForks.

 If you’re out on the trails and notice any maintenance issues (like fallen trees) please let us know either by email (firstname.lastname@example.org) or via our Facebook page so we can get out there quickly and sort it out.